 - Marketing and promotion of notary services to the general public, realtors, brokers and other industry partners through direct advertising, social media and public relations

-- Advocacy to government on matters critical to notary practice
+- Advocacy with government on matters of importance to the profession

-- Maintaining good relationships with individuals and organizations that are important to notaries
+- Maintaining good relationships with individuals and organizations that are important to BC notaries

 What are the benefits of membership?

 Association membership is an investment in your notary business and a commitment to your profession.
-The Association connects you with the people, events, education, and skills for business success while developing strong relationships for you with industry partners and government across BC.
+The Association connects you with the people, events, education, and skills for business success while developing strong relationships for you with industry partners and government.

-- Preferential pricing for continuing education sessions, annual conference and notary merchandise
+- Preferential pricing for continuing education sessions, annual conference and BCNA merchandise

 - Association member-only website with resources, advocacy updates and current news